SammyCode002/maui-alert-hub/README.md

 ## contributing

-Built by Sam Dameg from Maui.
+Built by Sam Dameg.
 Open to contributions from fellow island residents who want to make this better for the community.
 PRs, bug reports, and feature requests welcome.

 ## license